simon-cybersec/simon-cybersec.github.io/_posts/2022-10-16-Creating-a-bootable-USB-drive.md

 ## Creating a bootable USB drive

-Creating a boot stick on linux is quite easy.
+Creating a boot stick on a Linux system is quite easy.
 One can either use the command line tool 'dd' or one of many available GUI programs.
 The first solution is the most flexible one because 'dd' is already installed on most linux systems.
 However, it is also kind of dangerous if you do not watch out what device you flash.
 One can easily erase the own hard drive by mistake.
 So I also show you the GUI program Etcher which takes care you write to your USB drive or SD card.

 ### Using the 'dd' command